azzen/IntelliJ-emmy-glua-api/README.md

 Documentation representation of the Garry's Mod Lua API to be used with the [EmmyLua Plugin](https://github.com/EmmyLua/IntelliJ-EmmyLua) for IntelliJ IDEA.

 There are still some errors and due to how EmmyLua and the GMod API work, autocompletion, type hinting might not work.
-For functions such as `FindMetaTable` or `vgui.Create` you need to tell EmmyLua what type is your variable using the `@type` annotation:
+For functions such as `FindMetaTable` or `vgui.Create` you need to tell to EmmyLua what type is your variable using the `@type` annotation:
 ```lua
 --- @type DLabel
 local my_label = vgui.Create('DLabel')